 Pruritus is the sensation or the urge to scratch.
 If this sensation occurs at old age, it is known as Senile Pruritus.
 This condition can be termed as a long term condition extending over 6 weeks among the elderly.
 Pruritus is by no means a life threatening disease but the constant urge to itch and scratch can give a person many sleepless nights, and can also cause mental stress, depression and have a negative impact on ones day to day life.

 Let’s have a look at some of the most common causes of senile pruritus.

-- Certain diseases: Seborrehic dermatitis and statisdermatisis may cause irritation of the skin.
-Other diseases that can cause senile pruritus are liver diseases, kidney disease, diabetes and depression.
+Certain diseases: Seborrehic dermatitis and statis dermatisis may cause irritation of the skin.
+Other diseases that can cause senile pruritus are liver disease, kidney disease, diabetes and depression.

 – Bumps, spots or blisters